vegaprotocol/documentation/docs/releases/overview.md

 #### Add last-block sub-command to data node CLI
 To make the Vega Visor UX easier to restart a node on the network, a command has been added to the data node software that will return the height of the last block committed.
 This will make it easier for Visor to know at what snapshot height it should start the core.
 This work was done under the issue [6527 ↗](https://github.com/vegaprotocol/vega/issues/6527).

+#### New features: Wallet

+#### Add new wallet commands
+In order to further improve the UX on the wallets two new commands have been added.
+These commands allow both the name and the passphrase of a wallet to be updated.
+These changes have been implemented in [6530 ↗](https://github.com/vegaprotocol/vega/issues/6530) and [6531 ↗](https://github.com/vegaprotocol/vega/issues/6531) respectively.

 ### Pre-release Version 0.58.0 | 2022-10-17
 This version was released to the Vega testnet on 17 October, 2022.